dejwk/roo_display/README.md

 The primary concrete font implementation in `roo_display` is the `SmoothFont` class.
 A smooth font stores glyphs in PROGMEM, using a custom internal data format.
 Smooth fonts are anti-aliased (they use 4-bit alpha), and support kerning.
 In order to use a smooth font, all you need to do is to include and reference it, as we saw in the examples above.

-Most smooth fonts are _proportional_ (e.g. have varying glyph width), but they can also be fixed-size.
+Most smooth fonts are _proportional_ (e.g. have varying glyph width), but they can also be _monotype_ (fixed width).

 Only the fonts that you actually reference get linked into your program.
 Don't worry when you see font files compiling - if you don't use them, your program's binary will not carry them.

 The `roo_display` library comes with a collection of free Noto fonts in various sizes and faces.
 They include Sans, Sans condensed, Mono, and Serif, and they come with bold and italic variants.
-The default charset includes about 340 glyphs, covering basic Latin, Latin-1 supplement, Latin Extended-A, plus assorted symbols (currency symbols, some commonly used Greek letters, etc.) You can quite easily see what specific glyphs are supported simply by looking at the font's `cpp` file.
+The default charset includes about 340 glyphs, covering basic Latin, Latin-1 supplement, Latin Extended-A, as well as some assorted symbols (currency symbols, some commonly used Greek letters, etc.) You can quite easily see what specific glyphs are supported simply by looking at the font's `cpp` file.

-The footprint of smooth fonts on PROGMEM is reasonably small - unless you use many large fonts, they should not bloat your binaries.
+The footprint of smooth fonts in PROGMEM is reasonably small - unless you use many large fonts, they should not bloat your binaries.
 For example, the Noto Sans regular 27, which we have used a lot in the examples, uses 34KB (about 100 bytes per glyph on average).
-Large, complex fonts need more space: for example, Noto Serif italic 90, which we also used in some examples, uses 177 KB total (about 520 bytes per glyph on average).
+Large, complex fonts need more space: for example, Noto Serif italic 90 uses 177 KB total (about 520 bytes per glyph on average).

+> Note: storing fonts in PROGMEM allows `roo_display` to access and render them much more efficiently than if they were stored e.g. on an external SD card.

 In addition to smooth fonts, you will also find a simple fixed-size 5x7 'Adafruit' ASCII font.
 You will likely not find it very useful, except perhaps as a simple case study of the font implementation.

 #### Importing custom fonts

 There are many reasons why you might want to import additional fonts.
 Maybe you want to use a different face; maybe you need a different size, or maybe you need a different set of glyphs.
 Whatever the reason, importing fonts is easy, with help of [roo_display_font_importer](https://github.com/dejwk/roo_display_font_importer).
-This Java-based tool will convert any font available in your system, at any size you want, and with any glyph subset you want, into a smooth font that you can use with `roo_display`.
+This Java-based tool will convert any font available in your system, at any size you want, and with any glyph subset you want, to a smooth font that you can use with `roo_display`.

 As an example, let's import all available glyphs from the OpenSymbol font: